Caring.com

 Substance Abuse Treatment Medications

-Coverage for substance abuse treatment medications for people who aren’t enrolled in an OTP is based on the individual’s prescription drug coverage.
+Coverage for substance use treatment medications for people who aren’t enrolled in an OTP or an inpatient program at a hospital or psychiatric facility is based on the individual’s prescription drug coverage.
 Those enrolled in Original Medicare need a Part D plan, while most Medicare Advantage plans include coverage for prescription drugs.
 Because these plans are offered by private insurers, the exact coverage provided and the related out-of-pocket costs can differ.

 Plans publish formularies that list all the drugs they cover.
 They must include drugs that are medically necessary for the treatment of opioid dependence.
 Additionally, plans must have a transition policy that ensures new enrollees continue to have access to their medication without interruption.